johnbonham10/High-Frequency-PM-motor-analysis-impact-on-the-control-system/README.md

 This is the interior High Frequency model of an SPM PMSM.

-Download the full repository named "Simulink Model" and open the file TESI.prj.
+Download the full repository named "Matlab_Simulink_Model" and open the file TESI.prj.

 ENJOY!